+- 1. This subclause does not authorise the movement or use of honey supers.
+Clause 27 authorises the movement of empty honey supers within the Varroa mite eradication emergency zone. - 2.
+Once a honey super has been stored in a bee proof manner for 21 days, or stored in cold storage at -15 degrees Celsius for 72 hours, and has had no subsequent contact with bees it becomes an empty honey super. - (10) After transporting the honey super, the person responsible for the transport must, before leaving the premises to which the honey super was transported: - (a) decontaminate the vehicle that was used to transport the honey super, and any apiary equipment used for the extraction of honey, that was on the vehicle when the honey super was transported or that may have otherwise had contact with bees or honey, by: - (i) scraping and cleaning any hive material that has leaked from the honey super or apiary equipment, - (ii) placing that material into disposable garbage bag which must be sealed and stored in a way that ensures that the contents of the bag do not come into contact with bees for 21 days, and - (iii) removing any honey or wax from the interior or exterior of the vehicle by washing with warm, soapy water to remove honey and apiary product, and - (b) take all reasonable measures to ensure that the vehicle and any clothing worn by the person is free from bees and mites.

 Note.
-This clause does not authorise the movement or use of honey supers other than in accordance with this order.

-- (10) After transporting the honey super, the person responsible for the transport must, before leaving the premises to which the honey super was transported: - (a) decontaminate the vehicle that was used to transport the honey super, and any apiary equipment used for the extraction of honey, that was on the vehicle when the honey super was transported or that may have otherwise had contact with bees or honey, by: - (i) scraping and cleaning any hive material that has leaked from the honey super or apiary equipment, - (ii) placing that material into disposable garbage bag which must be sealed and stored in a way that ensures that the contents of the bag do not come into contact with bees for 21 days, and - (iii) removing any honey or wax from the interior or exterior of the vehicle by washing with warm, soapy water to remove honey and apiary product, and - (b) take all reasonable measures to ensure that the vehicle and any clothing worn by the person is free from bees and mites.

-Note: Clause 13 of the Biosecurity Regulation 2017 requires a person to ensure that any hive or other apiary equipment owned or operated by the person is protected so that a bee from another hive cannot take any honey that is in or on that hive or apiary equipment.
+Clause 13 of the Biosecurity Regulation 2017 requires a person to ensure that any hive or other apiary equipment owned or operated by the person is protected so that a bee from another hive cannot take any honey that is in or on that hive or apiary equipment.